sai411/devops-challenge-Particle41/README.md

 Then the image will be available in your remote repository can be used in kubernetes(EKS) or ECS based deployments.

 # To provision the infrastructure resources in the AWS, Run the below commands locally after cloning the repo

+The infrastructure is designed using AWS best practices to securely host containerized applications.
+A VPC is created with both public and private subnets so that internet-facing components like the Application Load Balancer operate in public subnets, while the ECS Fargate tasks run in private subnets without direct internet exposure.
+A NAT Gateway enables the tasks to securely pull images from DockerHub or ECR.
+The ALB receives incoming traffic, forwards it to the ECS service registered under a target group, and performs health checks to ensure availability.
+ECS Fargate is used to remove the need for managing EC2 nodes and to automatically scale and secure the workload.
+CloudWatch Logs capture container logs, IAM roles secure the task execution.

 Prereqs: